calculator001-del/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7. print lowercase in reverse
 8. print numbers of base 16 in lowercase
 9. print allpossible combination of single-digit numbers
+10. program prints all possible combination of two digits